MilliPress/MilliCache/README.md

 ### Clear Cache

-Clear the cache for specific flags, post IDs, URLs, site IDs, or network IDs.
+Clear the cache for specific flags, post-IDs, URLs, site IDs, or network IDs.
 The optional `--expire` flag can be used to regenerate the cache entries in the background on the next request.

 ```bash